lpsinger/userguide/glossary.rst

         <https://www.ligo.caltech.edu/LA>`_), site of a 4 km gravitational-wave
         detector in Livingston, Louisiana, USA.

+    KAGRA
+        Kamioka Gravitational Wave Detector, an underground gravitational-wave detector in the Kamioka mine in Japan.

     MassGap
         Compact binary systems with at least one compact object whose mass is in the hypothetical "mass gap" between neutron stars and black holes,